 If you cannot afford the monthly instalments on your council tax bill there are a number of different options available to you:

-- if you are not working, or are on a low income, you can make an application for council tax support visit the council tax support page for more information.
+If you are not working, or are on a low income, you can make an application for council tax support visit the council tax support page for more information.

 Top of page